Telecominfraproject/wlan-cloud-ucentralgw/README.md

 - `issuer.pem` is [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/issuer.pem).
 - `clientcas.pem` is [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/clientcas.pem).

-#### Gateway certificates: TIP portion (* must be obtained from TIP)
+#### Gateway certificates: TIP portion (must be obtained from TIP)
 The gateway requires its own DigiCert certificate.
 Once obtained, you need to identify the `key` and the `certificate` rename them `websocket-key.pem` and `websocket-cert.pem`, and copy them in your `certs` directory.
 These files mus be obtained from TIP.

 #### Gateway certificates: for REST API
-The gateway requires a key/vertificate/ca for the REST interface.
-These files you need to obtain on your own of generate them.
+The gateway requires a key/certificate/ca for the REST interface.
+These files you need to obtain on your own or generate them.
 This is beyond the scope of this document.
+You, may choose to select LestEncrypt or any other Certificate Authority.
 Once you have these files, you need to renamed them `restapi-key.pem`, `restapi-cert.pem`, and `restapi-ca.pem`.
-This will guarantee proper HTTPS in your browner
+This will guarantee proper HTTPS in your browser and RESTAPI.

 #### Configuration
 The configuration for this service is kept in a properties file.
 This file is called `owgw.properties` and you can